 Uddingston Tae Kwon-Do

-Uddingston Tae Kwon-do opened it's doors on Feburary 25th 2008 by Miss Kirsty Izat, 4th Degree Black Belt.
+Uddingston Tae Kwon-do opened it's doors on February 25th 2008 by Miss Kirsty Izat, 5th Degree Black Belt.

-From the first night, starting with only a few children, the club has now grown to over 100 members ranging from ages of 4 all the way to adults.
+From the first night, starting with only a few children, the club has now grown to over 100 members ranging from ages of 3+

 The aim of the club is develop self confidence, improve fitness and to give students a good fun environment to learn new skills.